raul23/pyebooktools/docs/examples.rst

 associated with this type of file and then you can modify the right configuration variables for the given subcommand.

-You can then run the given subcommand with the ``-u`` flag and all the updated options in the configuration file will be used:
+You can then run the given subcommand with the `-u`_ flag (short name for the ``use-config`` option) and all the updated options in the configuration file will be used:

 .. code-block:: terminal